Strategic Framework for Technological Decisions

 A Governance Process for New Technologies

-- Low-Risk Implementation: If the new technology is approved in the initial stage, it should be tested in a non-critical and low-risk business area.
-This allows the team to gain hands-on production experience and prove the technology's value before wider adoption.
+- Low-Risk Implementation: If the proposal passes, we test it in a non-critical area.
+We want the team to gain real experience and prove the tool's value before we even consider rolling it out further.

 Guidelines for the AI Era